 People and Planet Friendly Living

-We create buildings that are good for the environment and healthy for humans.
+Global growth of People and Planet friendly living: buildings that support the environment and which are healthy for humans.

-We have already created a LEED Green Certified home in the State of Florida.
-In this process, we examined LEED, Energy Star, and other standards, and found deficiencies.
-Basically, these standards may promote energy efficiency, but not necessarily the health of occupants.
-For instance, recycled building materials can emit numerous hazardous chemicals.
+We have developed one of the first Green Certified homes in the State of Florida with accolades from the Florida Solar Energy Center In this process, we examined LEED, Energy Star, and other standards, and found that these standards may promote energy efficiency, but often did not take into account the health of occupants.
+For instance, “green” recycled building materials can emit chemicals which are extremely toxic to humans while being “Planet Friendly”.

 People and Planet Friendly Living (PPFL), LLC, will broker grants and secure low-interest funding for eco-friendly developments.
 PPFL will also teach builders, homeowners, and real estate developers how to implement practices that protect the environment while promoting public health.